Nxumalo/Assembly-Code/README.md

 What is Dos?
 "Disk Operating System", refers to the operating system resident of a magnetic disk.
 Times have changed and now we use "DOS" meaning the operating system for personal computers, systems such as Microsoft, IBM for digital research.
+Computers are designed for specifically operating with numbers.
+Counting has influenced history so much so,that name Calculator is the Latin word for Calculus which means pebble.
 When i was a student at the University of the Western Cape I came across a book called "THE REVOLUTIONARY GUIDE TO ASSEMBLY LANGUAGE" by VITALY MALJUGIN, JACOV IZRAILEVICH, SEMYON LAVIN AND ALEKSANDER SOPIN.